 You take your partner for granted when you treat them anyhow because you believe they’ll always tolerate you no matter how unfair you treat them.

 Some people think they are too beautiful, intelligent, or special, so no matter how they treat their partners, they’ll always be loved.

 Not everyone can endure being taken like a pinch of salt while they carry you like a bag of rice.
-A person with a healthy self-worth will not let themselves to be taken for granted.
+A person with healthy self-worth will not let themselves to be taken for granted.

 3. Parasitism/Unrequited Efforts

 It takes two to tango.
-One partner’s effort cannot sustain a relationship because relationship involves two people, it’s a partnership thing.
+One partner’s effort cannot sustain a relationship because a relationship involves two people, it’s a partnership thing.

 If the effort to keep the relationship running is one-sided, it will only lead to frustration and breakup, eventually.